 Noise

-Sonicators are usually product a very loud noise, often requiring personal protective equipment to be worn by operators.
+Sonicators often produce a very loud noise, often requiring personal protective equipment to be worn by operators.

 Our HPH technology is not as noisy by quite a margin.